-AUK is an open source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.
-It supports the priorities of accessibility and usability of web archives by providing users a web-based front end to access the Archives Unleashed Toolkit.
-It has been primarily developed by our project co-investigator and developer, Nick Ruest.
+The Archives Unleashed Cloud was an open-source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.
+It supported the priorities of accessibility and usability of web archives by providing users with a web-based front end to access the Archives Unleashed Toolkit.
+It was primarily developed by our project co-investigator and developer, Nick Ruest.

-AUK has a clean and modern interface with an easy-to-use dashboard.
-The best part is that you do not need to know how to code, which in tern supports the increased accessibility of working with web archives.
+The Cloud had a clean and easy-to-use modern interface.
+The best part is that you did not need to know how to code, supporting the increased accessibility of working with web archives.

-Core features of the Archives Unleashed Cloud include:
+Core features of the Archives Unleashed Cloud included:

 - Syncing Archive-It collections;

-- Ingesting Archive-It collections via WASAPI to AUK;
+- Ingesting Archive-It collections via WASAPI to the Cloud;

-- Creating a network graph, domain distribution list, full-text derivatives, and making each available for download;
+- Creating a network graph, domain distribution list, full text, and full text by domain derivatives, and making each available for download;

-- Providing an in-browser network diagram to see major nodes and connections within your collection.
+- Providing in-browser diagrams to highlight a collection’s crawl frequency, interactive network graph (to see major nodes and connections within your collection), and domains graph.

-The AUK dashboard provides some basic information about each collection: title, if it is publicly available (in Archive-It), the number of ARC/WARCs in the collection, and the size of the collection.
+The main collections screen provides some basic information about each collection: title, if the collection has been analyzed in the Cloud yet, if it is publicly available (in Archive-It), the number of ARC/WARCs in the collection, and the size of the collection.
 You can see this below!

-From the dashboard, users can select a collection to download, which will trigger a number of background jobs.
-The first job uses data gathered from the WASAPI endpoint to download and verify each ARC/WARC file to our AUK instance.
+From the main collections screen, users can select a specific collection to download, which will trigger a number of background jobs.
+The first job uses data gathered from the WASAPI endpoint to download and verify each ARC/WARC file to our Archives Unleashed Cloud instance.
 Once the entire collection is downloaded, an automatic email is generated to notify the user that the collection has been downloaded, and analysis will begin.

 The analysis process then triggers an Apache Spark job and uses AUT to create a basic set of derivatives:

-- A txt file that contains the plain text extracted from HTML documents within the web archive.
-You can find the crawl date, full URL, and the plain text of each page within the file.
+- A CSV file that contains the text extracted from HTML documents within the web archive.
+You can find the crawl date, full URL, and the plain text of each page within the file;